 What could go wrong?
 If anything it’s free advertising for her client…right?

-Unless your client has already given you permission to share their results (and they’ve agreed to this in writing, in their contract) you ALWAYS need to ask!
+Unless your client has already given you permission to share their results (and they’ve agreed to this through a written contract) you always need to ask.

-In the case of both Sherry and Renée, the clear choice to respect the confidentiality of their clients is to ask their clients before sharing.
+In the case of both Sherry and Renée, the optimal choice is to ask their clients before sharing.

-It’s easy to quickly post a story in excitement without thinking about the legal sides of sharing client wins.
+Yes, it’s easy to quickly post a celebratory Instagram story in excitement, without thinking about the legal side of things.

-Be sure to read this post for more tips on how to legally and ethically use testimonials in your marketing.
+We’re not stopping you from growing your business by sharing your clients’ transformations.
+Just be sure to read this guide on legally and ethically use testimonials in your marketing. first.

 Protecting Your Client’s Anonymity

-Some clients might agree that you can share their story or results – but would prefer to be kept anonymous.
+Some clients might agree that you can share their story or results, but they’d prefer to be kept anonymous.

-If this is the case, make sure you’re not only removing any client or brand names but also removing key details to make sure that the information is truly anonymous.
+In this case, be sure to not only remove any client or brand names from your testimonial, but also remove key details that might hint at the client’s identity.
+There’s nothing wrong with being extra careful just to make sure that identities remain truly anonymous.

-This might take a bit of extra work, but it’s SO important to make sure you’re respecting your client’s wishes and they wouldn’t be able to be identified.
+This might take a bit of extra work, but it’s super important to make sure you’re respecting your client’s wishes.

 The same thing goes when talking about your client in group or private settings.

-You should not be revealing your client list to your network.
+Your clients pour their hearts out to you, and with that comes some serious responsibility.
+You should not be revealing your client roster to your network.

-Everyone needs support about certain client situations – that’s normal!
+Everyone needs support about certain client situations –- totally normal!
 But do *not* reveal their name or any key details that could give away their identity to your network.